Video Marketing With Snapchat

 The app works like this: a company purchases a Sponsored Filter or Lens.
 A Snapchat user applies the Sponsored Filter or Lens on-location and shares the Snap via direct message or through Stories.
 Snap to Store tracks the followers who viewed the Snap.
 Then, Snap to Store determines whether or not followers who viewed the Snap visited the location as well.

 Because Snap to Store only measures visits to a physical location, the measurements aren’t perfect.
 It also doesn’t take much consideration into the breadth of the Geofilter.
 Someone who used the Sponsored Filter or Lens may not be at the store at all.
 They could be in a nearby location, where the range of the Geofilter reaches.

-Overall, Snapchat is an innovative medium that is constantly evolving.
+Overall, Snapchat is an innovative medium for video marketing that is constantly evolving.
 Sponsored features are sure to emerge as new user features do.
-It is expected that Snapchat will continue to experiment with different types of virtual and augmented reality to strengthen the app’s brand as a tech-forward platform.
-Only time will tell how far this app will go.
+Snapchat, along with other social media apps, is expected to continue experimenting with different types of virtual and augmented reality to strengthen the app’s brand as a tech-forward platform.

 Katie Murray, Marketing and Communication at Green Buzz Agency.